 - Straining: Place a big bowl with a spout on your counter.
 Hold a nut milk bag over this bowl and pour the contents from the blender into the bag- if it’s your first time start by just pouring about half of the liquid.
 Twist the bag a few times to seal the top and use your hands to strain the milk.
 Put some muscle into squeezing the bag.
 Empty the dry pulp from the nut milk bag into another container, then pour the second half of the contents from the blender into the bag and continue to strain.
 As you get more comfortable with straining you can do it all in one shot instead of half at a time.
 You can store the dry pulp to use for other recipes.
 Freeze it if you’re not sure what to do with it just yet.

 - Storing: Once you are done straining, pour the almond milk from the bowl into a glass jar with a solid lid and store it in the fridge- place it in the coldest section of your fridge (not on the door).
 The milk will separate after some time but that’s normal- you just have to shake before use.
-It stores well for 5 to 7+ days depending on your fridge.
-Our clients tell us that our milk stores well for up to 9 days, 7 days being the average.
+It stores well for 5 to 8 days depending on your fridge.
 If it doesn’t last as long for you try lowering the temperature in your fridge, or perhaps blend a little less to prevent rapid oxidation.

 Our local clients benefit by being able to order and pick up our freshly made products, such as almond milk, on a weekly basis.
 However, of all the labor intensive items we produce for them, almond milk is the easiest to replicate without much effort.
 It may be a little messy at first but that’s only until you get the hang of it.
 And you will.